On this page:

 While matriculating, all students must maintain a minimum of a 3.0 cumulative grade-point average.
 Courses may not be repeated after gaining admission into the certificate program.
 Failure to maintain the minimum grade-point average will result in formal dismissal from the certificate program.

 All students accepted into the program must also commit to at least 50 hours of volunteer service in the VCU Medical Center Volunteer Program or a private health care setting.
-Volunteer hours must be documented on the voucher and submitted to the Office of Pre-Health Sciences at the time the application is submitted for graduation from the certificate program.
+Volunteer hours must be documented on the voucher and submitted to the Director of Pre-Health Advising in University Academic Advising at the time the application is submitted for graduation from the certificate program.
+Please note that depending on the desire health care program additional hours may be necessary to be a competitive applicant.

 Question: I was an undergraduate science major and completed many pre-requisite courses for medical, dental or pharmacy school and did not perform well in them.
 Will this program help me?